What Do Watts, Volts, Amps, and Ohms Mean?

 What are Volts?

-Volts as defined by BIPM is "the potential difference between two points of a conducting wire carrying a constant current of 1 ampere, when the power dissipated between these points is equal to 1 watt."
+In electrical applications, volts as defined by BIPM is "the potential difference between two points of a conducting wire carrying a constant current of 1 ampere, when the power dissipated between these points is equal to 1 watt."
 Using the water analogy, voltage, like water pressure flowing through the pipes, is the speed at which electrons pass a point along the circuit.
 Volts are symbolized by a capital “V.”

 What Are Amps?